 The numbing solution you’ll receive before the implant is inserted will probably pinch more than the implant insertion itself.
 Your arm might be sore and bruised for a couple days.

 If the soreness persists after the first week of insertion, talk to your health care provider.

 As with all low maintenance birth control, no one has to know it’s there but you.

 You’ll be able to feel the implant if you press on your arm near the spot where it was inserted.
 If others are watching your arm while you’re pressing it, they might see it too.
 As long as you’re not drawing attention to it, no one will know it’s there.

 Condoms and vasectomies remain the only two birth control options for men today.
 Although researchers are studying a number of male birth control options, nothing is on the market just yet.
-So the next time you hear guys talking about being on the male birth control pill, know it’s not true.
+So the next time you hear guys talking about being on the male birth control pill or the male birth control shot, know it’s not true.

 Like all birth control methods, the pull out (or withdrawal) method is most effective when you use it correctly every time.

 Of every 100 women, 27 will become pregnant each year.
 That’s about a 27 percent failure rate.
 Plus, it’s important to remember that sperm can leak out during sex before ejaculation.
 So even if he pulls out, you can still get pregnant, and if you are not using a condom, you can get an STI.